Cutoff for the Swendsen-Wang dynamics on the complete graph: Introduction

 see~\cite{galanis2019swendsen,GLP}.
 It is known that $\bS = q$, but $\bs$ does not have a closed form, and it is given instead implicitly as the root of a certain equation~\cite{galanis2019swendsen,LL}.
 When $q =2$, $\bs = \bS = q$ and there is no slow-mixing window; in particular, the mixing time of the mean-field SW dynamics for $q=2$ is $\Theta(1)$ for $\beta < q$, $\Theta(n^{1/4})$ at the critical point $\beta = q$, and $\Theta(\log n)$ for $\beta > q$~\cite{LNNP}.

-In this work, we provide sharper results for the mixing time of the SW dynamics in the $\beta > \bS=q$ regime, further refining our understanding of the SW dynamics in the mean-field model.
+In this work, we provide sharper results for the mixing time of the mean-field SW dynamics in the $\beta > \bS=q$ regime, further refining our understanding of this dynamics.
 We show that there exists a constant $c(\beta,q) > 0$ such that $\tau_{\rm mix}^{\mathrm{SW}} = c(\beta,q) \log n + \Theta(1)$, which implies that this Markov chain exhibits \emph{cutoff}.
 A Markov chain exhibits cutoff if there is a sharp drop in the total variation distance from close to $1$ to close $0$ in an interval of time of smaller order than $\tau_{\rm mix}$ which is called the \emph{cutoff window}; i.e., we say that there is cutoff if as $n \to \infty$, for any fixed $\varepsilon \in (0,1)$,

 We can now state our main result.